-- 1. Please provide any additional information and/or comment(s) you may have on the above-mentioned allegations. - 2.
-Please provide detailed information on the informal detention facilities in Balhaf and Rayyan Airport including conditions of detention and treatment of detainees.
-Kindly provide information on the availability, accessibility of an up to date registry of all persons detained by UAE forces in Yemen.
+1. Please provide any additional information and/or comment(s) you may have on the above-mentioned allegations.

-- 3. Kindly provide details on measures taken by the UAE to prevent, investigate and prosecute enforced disappearances by its security forces in general, and in particularly in Yemen. - 4.
-Please provide further information on the interrogation techniques adopted by the Emirati Officers in the context of the Coalition Army's war against terrorist groups.
-Please explain how those techniques are compliant with the State obligation to prohibit and prevent torture. - 5.
-Please provide detailed information on the investigations which may have been conducted with regards to the alleged acts of torture, ill-treatment and enforced disappearance detailed above.
-If not, please explain how this is compatible with the international human rights obligations of the United Arab Emirates
+- 2. Please provide detailed information on the CIA involvement in the interrogation of detainees, who have been held incommunicado in unofficial detention facilities by the Coalition armed forces in Yemen, including conditions of detention and treatment of those detainees.
+Kindly provide information on the availability, accessibility of an up to date registry of all persons detained by the Coalition forces in Yemen, who have been interrogated by U.S. officers. - 3.
+Please provide information on the legal grounds of the interrogation of Mr. by CIA officers. - 4.
+Please provide detailed information on whether any investigation has been conducted with regards to the alleged acts of torture and ill-treatment perpetrated against Mr. as detailed above.
+If not, please explain how this is compatible with the international human rights obligations of the United States of America. - 5.
+Please provide additional information on measures taken by the USA to protect persons detained by the Coalition armed forces in Yemen and interrogated by CIA officers.
+If no measures have been taken, please explain how this is consistent with the international human rights obligations of the United States of America.

-This communication and any response received from your Excellency's Government will be made public via the communications reporting website within 60 days.
+We would appreciate receiving a response within 60 days.
+Passed this delay, this communication and any response received from your Excellency's Government will be made public via the communications reporting website.
 They will also subsequently be made available in the usual report to be presented to the Human Rights Council.

-Please note that a letter expressing similar concerns is being sent to the Governments of the United States of America and Yemen.
+Please note that a letter expressing similar concerns is being sent to the Governments of Yemen and the United Arab Emirates.